Content Type

 - Enterprise publishing: push tenant-level content types to all sites from one central location

-- Document Sets foundation: Enable advanced scenarios like Document Sets and templates
+- Document Sets foundation: enable advanced scenarios like Document Sets and templates

 - Information governance: apply retention, sensitivity, and compliance rules by content type